As a project adds more features, the application_controller.rb file tends to

 that directory.
 So let's try to use it.

-is another form of keeping code DRY.
+Using concerns is another form of keeping code DRY.

-are used to share behaviors across models or controllers, etc. This key distinction guides whether to implement a concern
+Unlike services, which are designed for specific business actions, concerns are used to share behaviors across models or controllers, etc. This key distinction guides whether to implement a concern or a service.

 Moving functionality into a concern